How to provide constructive feedback and why is it important?

-If you are in a position of giving feedback to employees, learners or other individuals, it will be valuable to incorporate all of the above points into your feedback sessions, while giving them advice for improvement.
+If you are in a position of giving feedback to employees, learners or other individuals, it will be valuable to incorporate all of the tips for providing constructive feedback above into your feedback sessions.
+They should also be given advice for improvement.

-The ideal way of delivering people doesn’t put us in control of other individuals, but puts the control in their hands, and creates an emotional connection to a goal, which will motivate to strive to be better.
+The ideal way of delivering people doesn’t put us in control of other individuals, but puts the control in their hands.
+It creates an emotional connection to a goal, which will motivate to strive to be better.

 Use training to develop your workforce’s management, teaching or communication skills further

 Basegreen Academy is a learning provider in the professional services, education and health and social care sectors, offering accredited and regulated in-person and online courses.
 Our management and education courses provide an opportunity for development for individuals currently working in these sectors and those being promoted to higher positions.
 Professional training is intrinsic to the growth of organisations and will support your employees in learning necessary skills in their workplace.